plinkysynth/plinky-site/src/routes/docs/posts/manual.md

 Tape mode lays out the sample slices across all 64 pads, top to bottom then left to right, allowing you to quickly play from any point within the sample by pressing the appropriate pad.
 The pitch of playback is only affected by the 'sample rate' parameter.

 In Pitch mode, each slice is assigned a base pitch, visible like 'C#3' in the OLED display.
-You can set this reference pitch for each slice, by sliding your finger in the lower half of the main pad area.
+You can set this reference pitch for each slice, by turning the encoder.
 Now when you perform notes in plinky, it has set up a multisample key-split and chooses the closest pitched slice to the desired note.
 Be careful of octaves to be sure to use all your slices.
 If multiple slices have the same pitch, they will be round-robined.

 Press *CLEAR* to leave sample edit mode.